The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 IC IR IC IC opener takes advantage of the potion’s whole duration, landing in three Inner Chaos, two combo finishers, a Fell Cleave and all the important oGCDs.

-Nascent Flash makes sure that you’re using Inner Release in the second oGCD slot between GCDs, and that it lines up with Upheaval.
+Nascent Flash makes sure that you are using Inner Release in the second oGCD slot between GCDs, and that it lines up with Upheaval.
 You can use Nascent Flash later on if you wish to cover any fight damage that comes up a few GCDs later compared to the opener.

 If you are facepulling, move the Infuriate forward by a GCD, right after Heavy Swing.